For a lovely smooth and creamy shake, Purition is best served blended with milk or a non-dairy alternative.

 Relatively new to the market, Whole Mylk combines coconut cream, brown rice and cashews in one.
 The brains behind it, Rebel Kitchen, say “It’s milk.
 Just not” and we see where they’re coming from.
 The coconut cream gives it a rich, creamy taste which makes for a lovely silky shake when blended with Purition.
 It’s also void of any refined sugar, gums or thickeners, which is a big plus for us.
 It will take your calories up compared to the other milks (a 200ml serving has 166 kcals) but not excessively and you get a good balance of nutrients with a nice wholesome consistency.

-Purition can be had with any type of nut milk, but as we’ve seen each has its own taste, texture and nutritional profile.
-There are advantages and disadvantages, depending on your diet, health or personal views.
-Our advice is to explore the market, read up and experiment with what’s on offer.
-Aim for brands using real ingredients too, just like we do for Purition.
+Purition can be blended with any type of nut milk, but as we’ve seen, each has its own taste, texture and nutritional profile.
+Our advice with regards matching nut milks with Purition is to aim for brands that only use ‘real’ ingredients like us.

-DISCLAIMER: All view and opinions expressed are those of the speakers alone.
+DISCLAIMER: All views and opinions expressed are our own.